-A schedule of CFL land that has yet to be settled in full has been assembled.
+A schedule of CFL land that has been assembled.
 This schedule lists the area in each licence, MAF’s assessment of eligible pre-1990 forest area in hectares and as a percent of the total, the number of NZUs that MAF has allocated to each forest and the number of NZUs that have been distributed as a result of Treaty Settlements.

 The FEUT holds all the shapefiles, maps and NZUs that are allocated for each of the 47 CFL land.
 Some of this information is available to the public through the website.

 At the time that each Deed of Settlement that includes CFL land is enacted, the FEUT is required to transfer the corresponding number of NZUs to the Holding Account of the post settlement governance entity that represents the confirmed beneficiaries.
 As part of this process there may be some aggregating or separation of the NZUs that apply to the particular CFL land to correspond with the actual forest land that forms part of the settlement.

 All information on how the number of NZUs has been derived for each CFL land will be secured electronically and copies can be made available upon request to the confirmed beneficiary when the NZUs are distributed.